CCI Indicator: Trading Momentum Deviations Solved

 How to Choose Periods

-Combining the CCI Indicator with the LSMA Trend Indicator
+Combining CCI with the LSMA Trend Indicator

 Traders often utilize the LSMA to identify the prevailing trend's direction, with the indicator line's slope as a visual cue.